Federated Credential Management API

 }

-The accounts list endpoint provides the list of accounts the user has at the IDP.
+The accounts endpoint provides the list of accounts the user has at the IDP.

 For example: